2013 Trends in Plastic Surgery

 Q: Do you think your practice is going with the other trends ASAPS reported?

 Yes, it seems like I am on the same trend.
 I’ve been doing a lot of breast augmentations, liposuction, and tummy tucks (abdominoplasty).
 ASAPS also found these to be among the most frequent cosmetic procedures as of 2012.
 I have a very safe, private facility where I perform these procedures regularly.

 Q: Now that more and more people are seeking cosmetic surgery, do you have any advice for those who are ready to choose a doctor?

 It is really important to check your doctor’s credentials.
 With the growing demand, there are a lot of untrained “doctors” out there who prey on unsuspecting patients.
 I am certified by the American board of plastic surgery since 1989.
-I am member of the American Society of Aesthetic Plastic Surgery (ASAPS), the American Society of Plastic Surgeons (ASPS), and the American Association for the Accreditation of Ambulatory Surgery Facilities (AAAASF).
+I am a member of the American Society of Aesthetic Plastic Surgery (ASAPS), the American Society of Plastic Surgeons (ASPS), and the American Association for the Accreditation of Ambulatory Surgery Facilities (AAAASF).

 After credentials, attitude is also key.
-My main goal is to stay attuned to patient’s needs.
+My main goal is to stay attuned to the patient’s needs.
 That is one of the reasons I became the only plastic surgeon in Northern Virginia who offers buttock implants.
 So many men and women are seeking the perfect posterior.
-It is my goal to give the people what they want.
+It is my goal to give people what they want.